celestiaorg/docs/developers/arbitrum-integration.md

 ---
-description: An overview of the integration of Arbitrum Orbit and Nitro with Celestia, detailing the key features and benefits, including the Ethereum fallback mechanism.
+description: An overview of the integration of Arbitrum Nitro with Celestia, detailing the key features and benefits, including the Ethereum fallback mechanism.
 ---

 # Introduction to Arbitrum rollups with Celestia as DA